This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The topic of flushing pet poo is a rather a murky one.
 The answer as to whether it's safe or not will vary depending on where you live and who you ask.

-1. NEVER flush cat poo or biodegradable or 'flushable' cat litter
+1. Do not flush cat poo or biodegradable or 'flushable' cat litter

 Cat poo often contains a highly resistant parasite called Toxoplasma that can infect people and animals.
 Many municipal water treatments do not have equipment or processes to kill it (as they're designed for humans who don't poop this parasite!) meaning it would pass into our waterways, posing a risk to humans and animals alike.
 It can even prove fatal for some wildlife.

-2. NEVER flush biodegradable/compostable or 'flushable' poo bags
+2. Do not flush biodegradable, compostable or 'flushable' poo bags

 3. What about dog poo (without the bags)?